IgniteUI/igniteui-docfx/kr/components/time-picker.md

 }
 ```

-And there we have it, a re-templated time picker with dropdown and two-way binding support:
+And there we have it, a re-templated Ignite UI for Angular Time Picker with dropdown and two-way binding support:

 <code-view style="height: 600px;"
            data-demos-base-url="{environment:demosBaseUrl}"